 Perhaps the ultimate benefit of automation can be found in the time it frees up for you.
 With a lot of the hard slog taken care of, you can expand your role and your practice towards becoming a trusted adviser.

 You can develop additional offerings to help client businesses grow and to share your knowledge and experience inspired by insights into their accounting.

 Introducing automation to your practice

 It’s natural to lack in confidence about introducing new technologies and have concerns about changing working processes (and finding the time to do so).

 But the technology typically slipstreams alongside your existing solution, making adopting it extremely simple.
-You’ll probably find a data entry automation solution in your accounting software’s app store, for example.
+You’ll probably find a data entry automation solution in your accountant software’s app store, for example.

 Here are some tips to get started.

 - Start small.
 A good tip is to trial the software on your own personal accounting, to get an idea of its capacities and anything you might be unsure about.
 Don’t forget to try out the mobile apps too, if there are any, to get an idea of how the software works together with your accounting solution.
 But ensure you push the software to its limits in your trial to really get an idea of its capabilities.